 NFUM has invested more in policyholder support than many other comparable providers of closed workplace pension portfolios, with overall value for money ranking highly amongst such providers, based on our experience.
-However, we have not rated the value for money as Good (5) because the charges remain higher than for modern products being actively marketed and sold by other providers.
+However, we have not rated the value for money as Good because the charges remain higher than for modern products being actively marketed and sold by other providers and, as consumer expectations change, the lack of on line access may impact a member's ability to plan for retirement effectively.

-Appendix
+Appendix 3